Europe approves upgrade to Johnson & Johnson's COVID-19 vaccine plant

-July 2 (Reuters) - Europe's medicines regulator on Friday approved a scale-up of Johnson & Johnson's (JNJ.N) plant in Leiden, the Netherlands, that produces drug substance used in its COVID-19 shot to bolster supply in the European Union.
+(Reuters) - Europe’s medicines regulator on Friday approved a scale-up of Johnson & Johnson’s plant in Leiden, the Netherlands, that produces drug substance used in its COVID-19 shot to bolster supply in the European Union.

 The move came after the bloc said J&J was likely to miss its supply target for the second quarter after millions of doses were banned for use in Europe over safety concerns due to a contamination incident at a U.S. site.